kirschbaum-development/eloquent-power-joins/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/kirschbaum-development/eloquent-power-joins.svg?style=flat-square)](https://packagist.org/packages/kirschbaum-development/eloquent-power-joins)
 <!-- [![Quality Score](https://img.shields.io/scrutinizer/g/kirschbaum-development/eloquent-power-joins.svg?style=flat-square)](https://scrutinizer-ci.com/g/kirschbaum-development/eloquent-power-joins) -->

+The Laravel magic you know, now applied to joins.

 Joins are very useful in a lot of ways.
 If you are here, you most likely know about and use them.
 Eloquent is very powerful, but it lacks a bit of the "Laravel way" when using joins.
 This package make your joins in a more Laravel way, with more readable with less code while hiding implementation details from places they don't need to be exposed.

 ## Installation